MarcoDuesentrieb/mbot/mbot_bringup/README.md

 - `ultrasonic_safety_distance` (float, default: 0.19):
   Safety distance (meters) of ultrasonic sensor, below which the motors stop moving regardless of motor command sent.

--  `motor_throttle_left` (double):
-  Factor to multiply with the left wheel motor command to compensate for unequal internal resistance of the mBots' motors.

--  `motor_throttle_right` (double):
-  Factor to multiply with the right wheel motor command to compensate for unequal internal resistance of the mBots' motors.

-- `motor_throttle_all` (double):
-  Factor to multiply with both wheels' motor command to throttle the maximum speed.
-0.0: No throttle at all, 1.0: full throttle (motors won't move at all).

-- `boost_upper_interval` (bool, default: false):
-  Amplifies the received EMG signal for the upper half of the expected voltage interval.

 - `emg_timeout` (double):
   Timeout (seconds) after which the `mbot_controller` node sends a stop command for the motor as a safety measure, in case there is no current EMG data available.